bruceravel/synchrotron_pop_up_book/instructions.md

 Note: This is a craft project, not a simple "some assembly required" toy.
 Think about what you're doing as you make the book, and expect to have improvise a little at times.
 You may well think of a better way of doing some of these steps than what we've suggested.
 If so, let us know by raising an issue at the GitHub site -- maybe we'll incorporate it in to a new set of instructions!

+The [walkthrough](https://github.com/bruceravel/synchrotron_pop_up_book/blob/master/walkthrough.md) can also be helpful for seeing what the assembled components look like.

 # Preliminaries
 ## Step 1